y-akbal/One-for-All/README.md

 2) layers.py contains some of the layers to be used.
 Most of the time we implement our own layers, 2.5) Attention layers contains multihead attention sort layers but a bit abstracted in some other sense.
 3) data_pipe.py will contain necessary functions to grab the data out of csv files and do some preprocessing and prepare them.
+4) Unit_tests.py will contain a base class that contain some utility and unit tests to test the model.